Apple Is Reportedly Dropping A New iPhone With Three Cameras This Year

 Apple fans have had a lot to be excited about of late.
 2018 was already a big year for the iPhone: We said goodbye to the home button and hello to Portrait Mode, a boost in battery life, and a much-improved camera.
 Still, Apple has been lagging behind some of its competitors on the camera front, like Samsung and Huawei, which already offer multiple rear cameras on their models at a lower price point.

-This announcement comes days after Tim Cook's January 2 letter to Apple investors, in which he cited lacklustre iPhone sales China, where Apple earns around 20% of its revenue.
-Since the announcement, retailers in China like Suning and JD.com have been slashing costs of the newest iPhone models by as much as $118 (£91).
+This announcement comes days after Tim Cook's January 2 letter to Apple investors, in which he cited lackluster iPhone sales China, where Apple earns around 20% of its revenue.
+Since the announcement, retailers in China like Suning and JD.com have been slashing costs of the newest iPhone models by as much as $118.

+But fear not, Apple fans — the iPhone still reigns supreme in the U.S. Until the new models are released this fall, you can get an XS starting at $999, an XS Max starting at $1,099, or an XR starting at $799.
+Just don't forget to trade in your old model for a discount on your new one.

 Advertisement